 Does AI Job Matching Introduce Bias?

-No discussion of AI matching algorithms is complete without confronting bias - and the data here is sobering.
-A 2025 Brookings Institution study conducted by researchers at the University of Washington tested three major LLMs across approximately 40,000 resume comparisons using 554 resumes and 571 job descriptions.
-The findings: white-associated names were preferred 85.1% of the time, compared to 8.6% for Black-associated names.
-Men's names were favored 51.9% of the time versus 11.1% for women's.
+AI job matching introduces documented racial and gender bias.
+In 2025, Brookings Institution researchers at the University of Washington tested three major LLMs across approximately 40,000 resume comparisons using 554 resumes and 571 job descriptions.
+Results: white-associated names were preferred 85.1% of the time, compared to 8.6% for Black-associated names.
+Men’s names were favored 51.9% of the time versus 11.1% for women’s.

-These aren't edge cases.
-The bias was present in 93.7% of test scenarios involving race.
-The cause is structural - LLMs trained on internet text absorb the biases embedded in that text, including historical hiring patterns, media representation, and language associations.
+Edge cases?
+No. Bias appeared in 93.7% of test scenarios involving race.
+Structural causes explain it: LLMs trained on internet text absorb the biases embedded in that text, including historical hiring patterns, media representation, and language associations.

 How Bias Enters Matching Systems